wangyibin/asmkit/README.md

 ## Introduction

-`asmkit` provide some useful tools for genome scaffold, especially design for [ALLHiC](https://github.com/tangerzhang/ALLHiC).
+`asmkit` provide some useful tools for genome scaffolding, especially design for [ALLHiC](https://github.com/tangerzhang/ALLHiC).

 ## Installation
 The easiest way to install `asmkit` is to download the latest binary from the [releases](https://github.com/wangyibin/asmkit/releases/latest)